pymeasure/pymeasure/docs/dev/adding_instruments.rst

         preprocess_reply=lambda v: v,
     )

-Using a combination of the decribed abilities also complex communication schemes can be achieved.
+Using a combination of the described abilities also complex communication schemes can be achieved.

 Dynamic properties
 ===================